meshcloud/meshcloud-docs/docs/meshstack.aws.landing-zones.md

 In addition, any payment settings, project tags or customer tags can also be used as Lambda function parameters.
 These parameter keys will have the prefix `tag`.
 For example, the value of the tag `costCenter` will be made available via the key `tagCostCenter`.

+If you would like to downgrade the permissions that meshStack recieved in the newly provisioned account, you can do that inside the same Lambda.
+See the [integration](./meshstack.aws.index.html) section for an example.

 ## Account Vending Machines